-After his victory over Macrinus on 8 June 218, Elagabalus stayed in Antiochia for months.
+After his victory over Macrinus at Immae on 8 June 218, Elagabalus stayed in Antiochia for months.
 He had to promise his soldiers 2.000 sesterces each to prevent them from sacking the city and it took him some time before his authority in the East had been firmly established.
 He then proceeded to Bithynia and stayed there all winter.
 It was not until July of 219 that the boy-emperor reached Rome.
 Before he reached the Eternal City, there had already been attempts at revolution against his rule.
 Verus was a former centurion who had become commander of Legio III Gallica, while Gellius Maximus was the son of a physician and served in Legio IV Scythica as an officer (ὑποστράτηγος).
 Both were senators, both tried to overthrow Elagabalus and both failed and were executed.
 Others would be more successful later on.

 Julia Maesa, the emperor’s grandmother, was overjoyed that she could live in the imperial palace on the Palatine Hill again.
 She and her daughter Julia Soaemias, the boy’s mother, made Elagabalus marry a girl named Julia Cornelia Paula, who was from a noble Roman family.
 She was given the title of Augusta.
 Elagabalus could now start an imperial dynasty and begin to rule the Roman Empire from the capital, with the aid of Maesa and Soaemias of course, as he was still only 15 years old.
 And although Elagabalus left behind an atrocious reputation and must be ranked among the least popular Roman emperors ever, it must also be said that the Empire was largely at peace during his reign and that the provinces were not affected by the troubles in Rome itself.